Flashes Before Your Eyes

 In this episode, Hugo "Hurley" Reyes (Jorge Garcia) and Charlie Pace (Dominic Monaghan) conclude that Desmond Hume (Henry Ian Cusick) can see into the future after he saves Claire Littleton (Emilie de Ravin) from drowning.
 It is revealed that after the hatch imploded, Desmond traveled back to London and relived his past before coming back to the island.
-Desmond also reveals to Charlie that the latter is destined to die.
+Desmond also reveals to Charlie that Charlie is destined to die.

 Plot

 While in the middle of a conversation with several other castaways, Desmond, without warning, sprints toward and dives into the ocean.
 No one on the beach understands why, until they see that Claire is drowning in the ocean but Desmond saves her.
 Noting this event, as well as events that have happened previously in the season – such as Desmond knowing about a speech Locke would make before he would make it, as well as Desmond inserting a rod on a tent just hours before that rod was struck by lightning – Hurley concludes that Desmond has precognition, but Charlie is skeptical.
 They hatch a plan to get Desmond to get drunk and confess.
 After several drinks, Charlie asks Desmond about his future-seeing abilities.
 Instead of answering, Desmond gets up to leave, but after Charlie calls him a "coward", a drunken Desmond tackles and chokes Charlie, shouting that Charlie does not know what he has been through.

 A flashback scene shows the hatch about to implode following the failure to enter the numbers in "Live Together, Die Alone".
 After Desmond twists the key, he suddenly wakes up in 1996 in a London apartment with his girlfriend Penelope Widmore (Sonya Walger), and he is shown to have vague memories of his time on the island.
 Desmond is clearly puzzled, but is relieved to finally be with Penny again.
 Desmond later goes to Penny's billionaire father, Charles Widmore (Alan Dale) and asks for his permission to marry his daughter.
 Widmore rejects Desmond, who is crushed and humiliated.
 Walking out of the building, Desmond sees Charlie singing and playing his guitar for money on the sidewalk.
 Desmond asks him if he remembers him but Charlie does not.
 Frustrated, Desmond rants about his time on the island and predicts it will rain, which it suddenly does.
 At a pub, Desmond meets with his friend, a physicist, and after retelling the events on the island asks him if time travel is possible, but the physicist denies it.
-Hearing familiar music, Desmond predicts for several events to happen in this pub tonight, namely the outcome of a soccer game being broadcast on TV as well as a thug about to attack the bartender, but neither event happens.
+Hearing familiar music, Desmond predicts for several events to happen in this pub tonight, namely the outcome of a football game being broadcast on TV as well as a thug about to attack the bartender, but neither event happens.